-- 13. The primary acute treatment goals in equipment-laden athletes are to ensure that the cervical spine is immobilized in neutral and vital life functions are accessible.
-Removal of helmet and shoulder pads in any equipment-intensive sport should be deferred^{53-56} until the athlete has been transported to an emergency medical facility except in 3 circumstances57: the helmet is not properly fitted to prevent movement of the head independent of the helmet, the equipment prevents neutral alignment of the cervical spine, or the equipment prevents airway or chest access.^{53,54,58} Evidence Category: C - 14.
-Full face-mask removal using established tools and techniques^{59-61} is executed once the decision has been made to immobilize and transport.
+- 13. The primary acute treatment goals in equipment-lade athletes are to ensure that the cervical spine is immo bilized in neutral and vital life functions are accessible Removal of helmet and shoulder pads in any equipment intensive sport should be deferred53-56 until the athlete has been transported to an emergency medical facility except in 3 circumstances57: the helmet is not properly fitted to prevent movement of the head independent of the helmet, the equipment prevents neutral alignment of the cervical spine, or the equipment prevents airway of chest access.^{53,54,58} Evidence Category: C - 14.
+Full face-mask removal using established tools and tech niques59-61 is executed once the decision has been made to immobilize and transport.
 Evidence Category: C - 15.
-If possible, a team physician or AT should accompany the athlete to the hospital.
-Evidence Category: C - 16.
-Remaining protective equipment should be removed by appropriately trained professionals in the emergency department.
-Evidence Category: C
+If possible, a team physician or AT should accompany - the athlete to the hospital.
+Evidence Category: C 16.
+Remaining protective equipment should be removed by appropriately trained professionals in the emergency dep partment.
+Evidence Category: C ground and Literature Review

 Definition, Epidemiology, and Pathophysiology.
-A catastrophic cervical spinal cord injury occurs with structural distortion of the cervical spinal column and is associated with actual or potential damage to the spinal cord.
-62 The spinal injury that carries the greatest risk of immediate sudden death for the athlete occurs when the damage is both severe enough and at a high enough level in the spinal column (above C5) to affect the spinal cord's ability to transmit respiratory or circulatory control from the brain.
-63,64 The priority in these situations is simply to support the basic life functions of breathing and circulation.
+A cata strophic cervical spinal cord injury occurs with structural dis tortion of the cervical spinal column and is associated with actual or potential damage to the spinal cord.62 The spinal in jury that carries the greatest risk of immediate sudden death for the athlete occurs when the damage is both severe enough and at a high enough level in the spinal column (above C5) t \hat{s} affect the spinal cord's ability to transmit respiratory or circulatory control from the brain.^{63,64} The priority in these situations is simply to support the basic life functions of breathing and circulation.
 Unfortunately, even if an athlete survives the initial acute management phase of the injury, the risk of death persists because of the complex biochemical cascade of events that occurs in the injured spinal cord during the initial 24 to 72 hours after injury.64 Because of this risk, efficient acute care, transport, diagnosis, and treatment are critical in preventing sudden death in a patient with a catastrophic cervical spine injury.